Voluntary dissolution has been saved

 Special mission of the statutory auditor

-Specific procedures are prescribed by the Companies Code applicable to public limited liability companies, partnerships limited by shares, private limited liability companies or cooperative limited liability companies when a company goes into voluntary liquidation
+Specific procedures are prescribed by the Code of companies and associations applicable to public limited liability companies, partnerships limited by shares, limited liability companies or cooperative companies when a company goes into voluntary liquidation.

 If a company does not have a statutory auditor, it will have to appoint an auditor (member of the IBR / IRE) or an external accountant.